JoinColony/colonyJS/docs/_Intro_GetStarted.md

   token: tokenAddress,
 });

+console.log('Payment claimed!');

 ```

 ## Run Script

 You now have all the steps you need to connect to the network, create a token, create a colony, and make your first payment.
-All you need to do now is add your private key as an environment variable using `PRIVATE_KEY` and then running `node colony` in your terminal.
+All you need to do now is add your private key as an environment variable using `PRIVATE_KEY` and run `node colony` in your terminal.

+Congratulations!
+You have created your first colony and made your first payment.
+Colony is all about collaboration and collective work, so you should probably get some help managing your colony and reward them with some payments rather than just making payments to yourself.

 ## What's next?